Brainzy Math and Reading Program

 - Skills: Self-Direction: academic development

 - Genre: Educational

-- Pricing structure: Free to try, Paid, Free (Limited content available for free, premium membership offers more content, progress reports, and up to three user profiles.
-Parents can sign up for a free trial.)
+- Pricing structure: Free to try, Paid, Free (Limited content available for free, premium membership offers more content, progress reports, and up to three user profiles for $3.99/month.)

 Did we miss something on diversity?

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.